-From the Government's perspective, the viability of an infrastructure project is determined based on its economic benefits and costs, rather than solely on the results of a financial analysis.
+From the Government's perspective, the viability of an infrastructure project is determined by its economic benefits and costs, rather than solely on the results of a financial analysis.
 However, the financial analysis provides the basis for the economic appraisal of a project and should be conducted in a way that allows the consistent conversion of the financial cash flows of a project into its economic resource flows of costs and benefits.
-Only projects that are economically feasible and cost-effective will be considered.

-The alternatives identified in the options analysis must be subjected to a Cost Benefit Analysis (CBA) and/or Cost Effectiveness Analysis (CEA) to assess their economic viability.
+The preferred option must be subjected to a Cost Benefit Analysis (CBA) and/or Cost Effectiveness Analysis (CEA) to assess its economic viability or cost effectiveness.
 The detailed analysis should be provided in the supporting documentation, which should be summarised and referenced to in the primary submission to support the proposal.

 A CBA methodology is employed when the costs and the benefits of the project can be monetized.
-On the other hand, there are projects where the objective is to select the investment of a combination of investments to deliver a specific quantity of a good or service at minimum cost.
-The CEA assesses each option on its relative costs, to select the most cost-effective option i.e., the least costly option, or the options that has the least cost per unit of benefit.
+On the other hand, there are projects where the objective is to select the investment or a combination of investments to deliver a specific quantity of a good or service at minimum cost.
+The CEA assesses each option on its relative costs, to select the most cost-effective option i.e., the least costly option, or the options that have the least cost per unit of benefit.
 The Infrastructure Planning and Appraisal Guideline provides the details on the methodologies for the CBA2 and CEA3.
 The National Treasury has also developed a database of Commodity-Specific Economic Conversion Factors that is necessary to conduct a CBA.
 These parameters are available for use by project sponsors at http://sa.cri-world.com/